Ben Miller: Career

 Miller moved to London to pursue a career in comedy.
 He was introduced to fellow Cambridge graduate Alexander Armstrong in 1992, at the TBA Sketch Comedy Group, a comedy club which ran at the Gate Theatre Studio, Notting Hill throughout the 1990s.
-They performed their first full-length show together at the Edinburgh Fringe in 1994 and returned in 1996, when they were nominated for the Perrier Comedy Award.
+They performed their first full-length show together at the Edinburgh Fringe in 1994, and returned when they were nominated for the Perrier Comedy Award 1996.

 Their success resulted in the commission of the television series Armstrong and Miller, which ran for four series from 1997 to 2001 – one on the Paramount Comedy Channel and three on Channel 4.
 In 1998, the duo also had their own radio show with the same name on BBC Radio 4, which featured many of the sketches and characters from their TV series.
 After a six-year break, the show was recommissioned for Hat Trick Productions as The Armstrong & Miller Show and three series have been produced.
 In 2008, they also had a second radio show, Children's Hour with Armstrong and Miller.

 Miller also started acting in films, starring in Steve Coogan's first feature film, The Parole Officer (2001).
 In 2003 he played the role of Bough, sidekick to Rowan Atkinson's title character, in the film Johnny English.
 In 2004 he co-starred in the romantic comedy The Prince and Me.

-In 2004 and 2005, he starred in two series of the BBC television series The Worst Week of My Life, with Sarah Alexander.
+In 2004 and 2005, he starred alongside Sarah Alexander in two series of the BBC television series The Worst Week of My Life.
 In 2006 he took part in a three-part Christmas special, The Worst Christmas of My Life.
-He starred as James Peregrine Lester in ITV's 2007 sci-fi drama Primeval and as children’s dance instructor Mr Jonathan in the Australian mockumentary film Razzle Dazzle: A Journey into Dance.
+He starred as James Peregrine Lester in ITV's sci-fi drama Primeval (2007), and as children's dance instructor Mr Jonathan in the Australian mockumentary film Razzle Dazzle: A Journey into Dance.

 He and Alexander Armstrong formed a production company named Toff Media in 2007.
 The company was dissolved in 2023.

 Miller provided the voice for the ITV Digital and later PG Tips Monkey in a popular series of television advertisements featuring Johnny Vegas.
 In 2008, he appeared as television producer Jonathan Pope in Tony Jordan's series Moving Wallpaper on ITV1 and starred in Thank God You're Here.